 Pittsburg in Coos County, New Hampshire — The American Northeast (New England)

 Location.
-45° 3.093′ N, 71° 23.208′ W. Marker is in Pittsburg, New Hampshire, in Coos County.
-Memorial is at the intersection of Daniel Webster Highway (U.S. 3) and Back Lake Road, on the left when traveling north on Daniel Webster Highway.
+45° 3.091′ N, 71° 23.22′ W. Marker is in Pittsburg, New Hampshire, in Coos County.
+Marker is at the intersection of Main Street (U.S. 3) and Back Lake Road, on the right when traveling west on Main Street.
 Touch for map.
 Marker is in this post office area: Pittsburg NH 03592, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 28, 2020.
-It was originally submitted on September 23, 2020, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 37 times since then.
-Photos: 1, 2. submitted on September 23, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 22, 2020.
+It was originally submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 484 times since then and 28 times this year.
+Photos: 1, 2. submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec.
+3. submitted on September 21, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.